Victim Support Services

 Community-based advocates (such as in non-profit organizations) may be entitled to advocate confidentiality and privilege, many are.

-Beaverton Police Department Victim Services is grateful for the generous support and donations from Allstate Brian West Agency, Karam Deli & Catering, Delectable Baked Goods, NW Saltz, Trader Joe's (Beaverton), Beaverton Family Chiropractic, Munson Gifts & Apparel, The Home Depot (Beaverton), New Seasons Market-Cedar Hills, Enfamil-Mead Johnson & Company, and other community partners.
+Beaverton Police Department Victim Services is grateful for the generous support and donations from GFWC Beaverton Women’s Club (a member of the General Federation of Women’s Clubs), Allstate Brian West Agency, Karam Deli & Catering, Delectable Baked Goods, NW Saltz, Trader Joe's (Beaverton), Beaverton Family Chiropractic, Munson Gifts & Apparel, The Home Depot (Beaverton), New Seasons Market-Cedar Hills, Enfamil-Mead Johnson & Company, and other community partners.

 For more information about our Victim Services, please contact: